markummitchell/engauge-digitizer/README.md

 Ideas for new features in Engauge6:

 1. Call OpenCV (or ?) to automatically recognize axes and axis coordinates
-2. Splash screen with tutorial video, or link to tutorial video on a webserver

 New features already added to Engauge6: